pe-day-oslo-2024-10-09/workshop/README.md

    humanitec-setup-wizard connect
    ```

+> [!IMPORTANT]
-   It will ask you questions, in most cases you can select the default answer.
+> The wizard will ask you questions, in most *but not all* cases you can select the default answer.
 Here is an example run through:

    <pre>